Choose your SQL server:

 Prev Return to chapter overview Next

-Create Object Wizards
+Overview of Create Objects Wizards

-Several wizard steps are common for all wizards.
+Several steps of Create Object Wizards are common for all of them.
 This part purpose is the formulation of the basic principles for the Create Object Wizard organization.

 On the first wizard step you need to specify the new object name.